Michaelfr22/Final_Project/README.md

 ## Dashboard

-We will use a Flask App and Plotly Express in order to display our findings on a web page.
+We will use a Flask App, Tableau, & Plotly Express in order to display our findings on a web page.

 ## Results